stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 there appeared in the queer landscape certain signs of life, and Carter saw many low, broad, round cottages in fields of grotesque whitish fungi.
 He noticed that these cottages had no windows, and thought that their shape suggested the huts of Esquimaux.
-Then he glimpsed the oily waves of a sluggish sea, and knew that the voyage was once more to be by water&mdash;or at least through some liquid.
+Then he glimpsed the oily waves of a sluggish sea, and knew that the voyage was once more to be by water--or at least through some liquid.
 The galley struck the surface with a peculiar sound, and the odd elastic way the waves received it was very perplexing to Carter.
 They now slid along at great speed, once passing and hailing another galley of kindred form, but generally seeing nothing but that curious sea